Sebastian Faust: Outsiders vol. 2 (1993–1995)

 In the second volume of the Outsiders, Faust works with the Outsiders and assists the team when they reform under the threat of a vampire invasion of Markovia.
-When Technocrat's bodyguard Charlie Wylde is attacked by a bear, Faust saves him by merging the bear and guard together.
+When Technocrat's bodyguard Charlie Wylde is attacked by a bear, Faust saves him by fusing the two.
 However, the bear's violent side results in the deaths of innocent Markovian soldiers.
-Wylde goes on to fight and lose against his bestial half, and ends up in a zoo, tormented by Sebastian's sister, Fauna.
+Wylde is later transformed into a normal bear by Sebastian's sister, Fauna.

 The Outsiders are on the run for some time, having been framed by the head vampire, Roderick, for the murder of the traitorous Queen Ilona.
 It is not known that Ilona is trying to kill the Outsiders.
 Eventually the team clears their names.
 Throughout his tenure, Faust is not trusted by many of his teammates.
-Despite this, he develops a romantic relationship with the innocent Halo.
+Despite this, he develops a romantic relationship with Halo.
 Soon, Felix, along with Fauna, attacks the team, drawing them into a different dimension.
 The team suffers various tortures, and survives only due to the flexible laws of reality in this realm.
 Faust leads an escape attempt.
 After the team breaks up, Faust tries to pursue a solo career.

 Superboy and the Ravers (1996–1998)

 After the dissolution of the Outsiders team, Faust was a frequent guest at an intergalactic rave known as the "Event Horizon".
 When Raver hero Half-Life required new reanimated body parts, Faust agreed to help.
-While performing an incantation, Klarion the Witchboy sabotages his incantation and causes his ectoplasm to gain sentience for itself.
-When knocked out, Hero Cruz used the H-Dial to acquire Faust's mystic powers due to wishing for his assistance and banishes the entity that taken over his ectoplasm.
+While performing an incantation, Klarion the Witch Boy sabotages his incantation and causes his ectoplasm to gain sentience.
+When knocked out, Hero Cruz used the H-Dial to acquire Faust's powers and banishes the entity that taken over his ectoplasm.